 The first most important NY resolutions was to talk things through and as I was saying, I have less space now to deal with things so I have to deal with them in a very practical and tangible way, in order to get back to my everyday life as quickly as possible, because a three-year-old and a four-and-a-half-year-old will not wait and I’ll give you a clue: their concept of patience is next to nonexistent and even if there was one they don’t find it as important.

 So, when I hit the blues I talked things through and it felt great because it took me way less time to get back on track.

 I also read.
 Books are a constant in dealing with everything and anything and they are there for better or for worse, so whatever the mood there is a book that matches it.
 However, I still don’t manage to read as many books as I want, which leads me to the second one of my 2016 resolutions – read 50 books.
 (I know, I know, but I’m a slow reader and not very good at time management).
 Nevertheless, I am proud to say that I am well on track and I feel great about it mainly because my mental state is way better than before for two reasons.
 First, I save myself from unnecessary stress over current world affairs, mainly terrorist attacks, immigration and Brexit, but also because I learn more and get inspired.
-The list of books that I read this year is on the blog page, for those who are interested.

 The third most important New Year’s resolution was to reduce the time spent in front of the TV and on social networks and you know what?
 It works perfectly on many levels; not only do we as a family focus on each other more and spend more time together playing, learning and exploring but I also get more time for myself to read, write, learn new things, start new ventures and (re)connect with some old and new friends.